Report MERCOSUR - Fruits - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Fruit Production in MERCOSUR

-Brazil (X tons) constituted the country with the largest volume of fruit production, comprising approx. 46% of total volume.
+Brazil (X tons) remains the largest fruit producing country in MERCOSUR, accounting for X% of total volume.
 Moreover, fruit production in Brazil exceeded the figures recorded by the second-largest producer, Colombia (X tons), fourfold.
-Ecuador (X tons) ranked third in terms of total production with an 11% share.
+Ecuador (X tons) ranked third in terms of total production with a X% share.

 In Brazil, fruit production remained relatively stable over the period from 2012-2022.
-In the other countries, the average annual rates were as follows: Colombia (+0.3% per year) and Ecuador (+0.8% per year).
+In the other countries, the average annual rates were as follows: Colombia (X% per year) and Ecuador (X% per year).

 Fruit Exports